Opened: Jun 1969

 On numerous occasions from the late 1980s into the early ’90s, Lagoon approached the Farmington City Council to obtain approval of different uses for recently acquired land east of the park.
 News reports of the council meetings often mentioned the park’s master plan consisting of “a log flume, river rapids and mine train.”
 The obvious reason for an upgrade was that the current ride was “too small and crowded.”

 Plans for an updated Log Flume might have been on the drawing board as early as 1989, but the first specific reference I’ve found was in January 1991.
 At least one version of the plan appears to have been an expansion of the existing Log Flume with a river rapids ride to the north.
 A representation of the plan, redrawn from a map provided by Destination Development, Inc.³, can be seen below.
 The proposed ride paths for the Log Flume and the ride that evolved into Rattlesnake Rapids are shown in blue along with the current ride paths, in purple.

-The expanded flume appears to be about twice as long, so it’s possible that one or two drops may have been added to the ride.
+The conceived expansion appears to be about double the original ride length, so it’s possible that one or two drops may have been added to the ride.
 Even though these plans were presented to the city council when asking for the necessary zone changes, there was no intention of installing the rides right away.
 The addition to Pioneer Village underwent many modifications until Rattlesnake Rapids was the only ride that survived.
 Still, the Log Flume continues to be a popular attraction despite the fact that wetter, more thrilling rides have since been brought to Lagoon.

 2. The Pioneer Village Railroad was in operation from 1976-1988.